tejuscs/ADBD-Labs/adb-event-notifications/adb-event-notifications.md

     ![This image shows the result of performing the above step.](./images/events4.png " ")

 - That's it!
-To test your notification setup, create an autonomous database service instance as explained in the lab, **Provisioning Databases**, in the **Introduction to ADB Dedicated for Developers and Database Users** workshop.
+To test your notification setup, create an Autonomous AI Database service instance as explained in the lab, **Provisioning Databases**, in the **Introduction to ADB Dedicated for Developers and Database Users** workshop.

 You may now **proceed to the next lab**.